Low Pay, No Benefits, Rude Customers: Restaurant Workers Quit At Record Rate

 "It was almost like there was this unplanned, unorganized general strike," Cornett said.

-In those rare quiet moments, millions of restaurant workers such as Cornett found themselves thinking about the realities of their work.
+In those rare quiet moments, millions of restaurant workers like Cornett found themselves thinking about the realities of their work.
 Breaks barely long enough to use the restroom or smoke a cigarette.
 Meals inhaled on the go.
 Hostile bosses, crazy schedules and paltry, stagnant pay.

 To top it off: rude customers, whose abuses restaurant staff are often forced to tolerate.
 And lately, testy diners have only gotten more impatient as they emerge from the pandemic shutdowns.